 Use the word in context (i.e., in a sentence).

 Then, children should say the word, chant the letters of the word, and write the word on a piece of paper or on a wipe off board.

-Engage the students in saying and spelling the word through multisensory activities such as clapping each letter.
-There are many word wall chants, cheers and games you can play with your students to bring these words to life.
-Quickly reinforce how to read and write these words during a transition activity (“Before you line up, hold up the number of letters in the word “they”.)
-Or do a quick 5 minute review (“Let’s ‘write in the air’ this week’s word wall words.”)
+Engage the children in saying and spelling the word through multisensory activities such as clapping each letter.
+There are many word wall chants, cheers, and games you can play with your children to bring these words to life.
+Quickly reinforce how to read and write these words during a transition activity (“Before you line up, hold up the number of letters in the word “they”).
+Or do a quick five minute review (“Let’s ‘write in the air’ this week’s word wall words”).

-Also, promote searching and identifying sight words in context, mirroring how children authentically encounter the words.
-You can provide students with reading materials, appropriate to their levels that can be written on, and ask them to circle/underline/highlight the sight words they find.
+Also, promote searching for and identifying sight words in context, mirroring how children authentically encounter the words.
+You can provide children with reading materials appropriate to their levels that can be written on, and ask them to circle/underline/highlight the sight words they find.
 Or, ask them to count how many times they notice certain sight words occurring in suggested texts.

 At the end of the week, hang your words on your word wall.

 There are several lists of high frequency words that you can refer to when choosing words to teach your children.
 The Dolch word list includes 220 of the most common English words encountered in children’s books.
 The Fry Words is a list of commonly used words in English ranked in order of frequency.
 The Davies List ranks Spanish words in order of frequency as well.

 Use what you know about children’s reading and writing needs to decide which words to teach.
 Refer to their writing and your anecdotal records to pinpoint exactly which words your children would benefit from learning.